-Social services have always been a fundamental and essential portion of the work done at St. Francis House.
+Social services has always been a fundamental and essential ministry of our work here at St. Francis House.
 Our Community Outreach staff are blessed to serve those in our neighborhood, community and city with their food and clothing needs.
-Those whom are experiencing emergency situations created by loss of employment and no income, low or fixed income, chronic or sudden illness, lack of health insurance and the high cost of medicine and utilities, can find help with us.
+Those whom are experiencing emergency situations created by loss of employment, no income, low or fixed income, chronic or sudden illness, lack of health insurance and the high cost of medicine and utilities, can find help with us.